gianksp/luna/README.md

 # LUNA Readme

 ### Prerequisites
-    1. Download a vosk speech recognition model into `model/` from [alphacephei](https://alphacephei.com/vosk/models)
+    1. Download a vosk speech recognition model into `model/` from [alphacephei](https://alphacephei.com/vosk/models).
+The model also needs to be specified in config file under `speech-to-text-model` and must be exclusive from vosk.

 ### Instructions
     1. Install dependencies `pip install --no-cache-dir -r requirements.txt`